 The Platform develops mutual trans-national learning tools shifting gradually from the more general assessment of national and regional smart specialisation strategies to more targeted "discussion paths" on specific themes, with regard namely to: (i) specific actors / stakeholders of the RIS3 process such as universities and knowledge institutions, SMEs, science and technology parks, etc.; (ii) common features of regions such as rural / urban areas, peripheral areas etc.; (iii) specific policy tools (such as governance setup, funding tools, cluster support, monitoring and evaluation, etc.; (iv) common RIS3 priorities of regions and countries.

-Designed principally for regions and countries that have registered on the Platform, the website will also be of use to anyone interested in smart specialisation.
+Designed principally for regions and countries that have registered on the Platform, the website can be of use to anyone interested in smart specialisation.
 It provides information on relevant projects and resources.
-In addition, specially designed interactive tools are currently being designed as online resources for registered regions and countries.
+In addition, specially designed interactive tools are currently being developed as online resources for registered regions and countries.